phpearth/docs/faq/intro/what-is-php.md

 ## What else to learn?

+When you start with PHP you will learn also some other technologies and languages.

 ### HTML

 With learning PHP, it is essential to also learn the HTML.
 You need to know what is HTML and how to use it.
+HTML is a standard markup language to create web pages and applications.

 Recommended resources for learning HTML: